American Diabetes Association. Standards of Medical Care in Diabetes - 2015. Diabetes Care 2015;38(Suppl 1):S1-S93.

 2. Symptomatic treatment of painful polyneuropathy:

-1) Treatment of neuropathic pain: see Pain in Patients With Cancer.
+1) Treatment of neuropathic pain: see Pain Management: Basic Principles.
 There is uncertainty regarding the first-line therapy; however, it may include antiepileptic drugs (pregabalin 150-600 mg/d, gabapentin 900-1800 mg/d), tricyclic antidepressants (amitriptyline 25-150 mg/d), and opioids (eg, tramadol).Evidence 1Weak recommendations (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due the risk of bias, imprecision, and indirectness (lack of long-term data).
 Bril V, England J, Franklin GM, et al; American Academy of Neurology; American Association of Neuromuscular and Electrodiagnostic Medicine; American Academy of Physical Medicine and Rehabilitation.
 Evidence-based guideline: Treatment of painful diabetic neuropathy: report of the American Academy of Neurology, the American Association of Neuromuscular and Electrodiagnostic Medicine, and the American Academy of Physical Medicine and Rehabilitation.
 Neurology.
 2011 May 17;76(20):1758-65. doi: 10.1212/WNL.0b013e3182166ebe.
 Epub 2011 Apr 11.
 Review.
 Erratum in: Neurology.
 2011 Aug 9;77(6):603.
 Dosage error in article text.
 PubMed PMID: 21482920; PubMed Central PMCID: PMC3100130.
 Nonsteroidal anti-inflammatory drugs (eg, oral ibuprofen 400-800 mg tid, oral naproxen 500 mg bid) or acetaminophen (INN paracetamol) (1 g orally tid) are short-term alternatives if the pain is too intense.

 2) Alpha-lipoic acid (INN thioctic acid) 600 mg/d IV for the first 2 to 4 weeks followed by oral administration may be tried as an alternative.